 Generally, it can be said that the main technique of video editing is to see how each part relates to the whole story and what kind of combinations or juxtapositions of shots will drive the story in the desired direction or create needed metaphors or subtexts.

 VIDEO EDITING AS THE INVISIBLE ART

-It is often said that video editing has been done successfully only then when viewer cannot notice it has been done.
+It is often said that video editing has been done successfully only when the viewer cannot notice it has been done.
 This is probably a bit of an exaggeration as one will always see the editing if they really pay attention to it.
-But generally, a good edit will really draw attention to the story and thus viewer will not even notice that editor is cutting footage in a particular way.
+But generally, a good edit will really draw attention to the story and thus the viewer will not even notice that editor has worked on the material in a particular way.
 And conversely – an unprofessional and rough editing will become very visible and distract viewers.
 Jumping from one shot to another without enough logical reason behind it can distract viewers.
 Pacing that is too quick can make it hard to understand what is happening on screen.
 Pacing that is too slow can make audiences bored.
 Wrong cuts in wrong places can make plot unintelligible and emotions un-perceivable.

 A video or film that has been edited in a professional and creative way is like a good book.
 The writing, the page, the paper (or the screen) disappear.
 Audiences are consumed by the journey on screen and follow the characters and the story.

 Latest Update: 25 June 2021